3five/3five-Support-Plugin/readme.md

 #### Changelog

+**1.2.2**

+* Readme and composer file minor updates.
+Fixes version number issue on the WP Admin.

+**1.2.1**

+* Added composer support.

+**1.2**

+* Added full support for multiple file upload.
+Files are sent to a custom folder in the WP install and then added as attachments.
+* Changed the email address to the new FreshDesk email.

 **1.1**

 * Cleaned up some PHPCS notices and returned public method early to stop loading files on the front end.
 * Added the Content-Type header for the outgoing email.
-* Added full support for multiple file upload.
-Files are sent to a custom folder in the WP install and then added as attachments.
-* Changed the email address to the new FreshDesk email.

 **1.0**

 * Initial Release